orjandesmet/ngx-library-assets/README.md

 The name of the Angular project to include assets from.
 This should be the name of the project as it is described in angular.json.
+If this name is not found in the workspace, a warning will appear in the console.

 ### assetsRoot